 Bali boasts a number of well-known towns and tourist spots, all of which are known for something different.
 Travellers in search of themselves and a spiritual experience flock to Ubud; Seminyak attracts those looking for a stylish and sophisticated stay on the Island of Gods.
 Surfers wanting to ride endless crashing waves head for the shores of Uluwatu, while those looking for a chilled vibe and cafes aplenty head for trendy Canggu.
-Yet one lesser-known place is the coastal town of Sanur, where I was lucky enough to stay at the beautiful Kayumanis Private Villas and Spa.
+Yet one lesser-known place is the coastal town of Sanur, where I was lucky enough to stay at one of the most beautiful Sanur accommodation offerings, Kayumanis Private Villas and Spa.

 Boasting four resorts across Bali, including spots in Ubud, Jimbaran and Nusa Dusa, Kayumanis offers travellers a bespoke and personalised stay away from the trodden tourist path.
 The selling points that make Kayumanis special are endless; the service was impeccable, our villa was spacious and stunning, the food was delicious; the staff could not have been nicer; but what really sets Kayumanis apart from their competitors is the total flawlessness of the whole experience.